 The Best Bar in Miami

 There are endless choices for bars here, but our favorite ended up being the Broken Shaker.
 It’s located on a huge private patio with a pool connected to the Freehand Hotel, and it makes you feel like you’re on a movie set (we were hoping someone would jump into the pool with their clothes on…maybe next time).
 I really liked the Thai Tea Old Fashioned I had will hanging out here.

 Be sure to go up to the second floor; the menu is different.
 My favorite drink upstairs was a tart, fruity cocktail named after Kendall Jenner that changed color from purple to pink after the final ingredient was added.
 The bartender took a good five minutes to make and present the drink, which made it seem like a world-class bar.
 In fact, according to this website, it is the 18th best bar in the world.
-It’s still a casual environment (but don’t show up in a bathing suit), there’s ample space for a huge number of guests, plus there is no cover charge.
-You don’t want to miss this place!
+It’s still a casual environment (but don’t show up in a bathing suit), and there’s ample space for a huge number of guests.
+Plus, there is no cover charge.
+You won’t want to miss this place!

 Two Pieces of Advice...

 - Always check your bill to see if there is a service charge.
 We noticed this popping up on quite a few of our restaurant bills, so we looked it up.
 Apparently, this is directed at international tourists who may not be familiar with tipping.
 If you received great service and want to tip further go ahead, but don’t feel obligated if it’s already included.

 - If you go to a bar on Ocean Drive, watch out for menus without prices!
 Every bar on this street is going to be overpriced, but if the menu doesn’t have prices, the bill will make you want to cry.
 Don’t make this mistake!

 One Other Cool Thing: The Wynwood Walls